Swayam200/Khel-Saarthi/README.md

 ### Prerequisites
 You will need the following software installed on your machine:

 - Node.js (which includes npm)
-- A free MongoDB Atlas account
+~~- A free MongoDB Atlas account ~~
+Ask me for MongoDB Account Access

 #### Backend Setup
 Clone the repository (or if you already have it, navigate to the root khel-saarthi folder).